Yufei-Tang/Multi-Label-Attack-Detection-for-Microgrids/README.md

 Please cite this repository using:

 @inproceedings{mohiuddin2021deep,
-  title={Deep Learning Based Multi-Label Attack Detection for Distributed Control of AC Microgrids}, author={Mohiuddin, Sheik and Fung, Sasha and Huang, Yu and Qi, Junjian and Tang, Yufei}, booktitle={2021 IEEE International Conference on Communications, Control, and Computing Technologies for Smart Grids (SmartGridComm)}, pages={},
+  title={Deep Learning Based Multi-Label Attack Detection for Distributed Control of AC Microgrids},// author={Mohiuddin, Sheik and Fung, Sasha and Huang, Yu and Qi, Junjian and Tang, Yufei}, booktitle={2021 IEEE International Conference on Communications, Control, and Computing Technologies for Smart Grids (SmartGridComm)}, pages={},